Generic trademark: Legal concepts

 Whether or not a mark is popularly identified as genericized, the owner of the mark may still be able to enforce the proprietary rights that attach to the use or registration of the mark, as long as the mark continues to exclusively identify the owner as the commercial origin of the applicable products or services.
 If the mark does not perform this essential function and it is no longer possible to legally enforce rights in relation to the mark, the mark may have become generic.
 In many legal systems (e.g., in the United States but not in Germany) a generic mark forms part of the public domain and can be commercially exploited by anyone.
 Nevertheless, there exists the possibility of a trademark becoming a revocable generic term in German (and European) trademark law.

 The process by which trademark rights are diminished or lost as a result of common use in the marketplace is known as genericization.
 This process typically occurs over a period of time in which a mark is not used as a trademark (i.e., where it is not used to exclusively identify the products or services of a particular business), where a mark falls into disuse entirely, or where the trademark owner does not enforce its rights through actions for passing off or trademark infringement.

+In most countries, genericness is determined on a case-by-case basis with the final adjudicative authority held by the courts.
+In the United States, this approach was elucidated under Kellogg Co. v.
+National Biscuit Co.

+In countries with highly centralized executive power, genericness is determined systematically by a central authority.
+For example, in China, the Supreme Court rules on trademark review of administrative trademark decisions requires lower courts rule a mark generic if the government administration places those words on a standards list.

 One risk factor that may lead to genericization is the use of a trademark as a verb, plural or possessive, unless the mark itself is possessive or plural (e.g., "Friendly's" restaurants).

 However, in highly inflected languages, a tradename may have to carry case endings in usage.
 An example is Finnish, where "Microsoftin" is the genitive case and "Facebookista" is the elative case.